lilchancep/att-pfsense-ipv6/README.md

 **Source:** https://forum.netgate.com/topic/153288/multiple-ipv6-prefix-delegation-over-at-t-residential-gateway-for-pfsense-2-4-5

-Multiple IPv6 Prefix Delegation over AT&amp;T Residential Gateway for pfSense 2.4.5
+**Multiple IPv6 Prefix Delegation over AT&amp;T Residential Gateway for pfSense 2.4.5**

-I've been working on this one for a while.
+I've (ttmcmurry) been working on this one for a while.
 This is the result of others posting their work across various forums, reading BSD docs, and plenty of testing as a result of needing something to do while being stuck at home. :)

 The purpose of this is to make it easier for AT&T customers who wish to assign more than one IPv6 prefix delegation inside their pfSense firewall to more than one internal network interface.
 I am providing an example dhcp.conf script and explaining what's needed step-by-step.
 AT&T customers must have been furnished a Residential Gateway (Pace 5268AC / Arris BGW210-700, possibly others) and have configured the RG in DMZ+/IP Passthrough mode.
 This has been written with pfSense 2.4.5 in mind.